BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 > I’ll talk about soon) and can create a sense of depth in foreground/background
 > relationships.

-Throughout the entire web, the spacing the same and specially with text, where line heights and margins practically don't change between titles and bodies.
+Throughout the entire web, spacing is almost the same and specially with text, where line heights and margins practically don't change between titles and bodies.
 This creates a homogeneous texture that added to a monotonous rhythm generated by the repetition of little differentiated elements produces fatigue and discourages the user from reading.

 ![San Diego Performance European text block1](./text3.png)